-The best Anthony Bourdain books to read and cook from wherever you are right now, whether you’re lucky to be spending the holidays in a place opening up to tourism, you’re staying at home self-isolating, or you’re heading back into lockdown, include everything from Kitchen Confidential, the book that made Tony Bourdain famous, to A Cook’s Tour, the Bourdain book for lovers of food-focused travel.
+These are the best Anthony Bourdain books to read and cook from if you’re a food loving traveller – if the first thing you think about when you dream of a place is food, and when you return home the first thing you do is cook the food of the places you’ve been.
+Our include everything from Kitchen Confidential, the book that made Tony Bourdain famous, to A Cook’s Tour, the Bourdain book for lovers of food-focused travel.

-The best Anthony Bourdain books for us include Kitchen Confidential, which I recall Terence, who had spent more time in restaurant kitchens than I had, buying as soon as it published, and A Cook’s Tour, which resonated with us, as Bourdain travelled the way we’d always travelled, guided by our taste buds, connecting with locals through food, and getting beneath the skin of places through the people who inhabited them as much as our appetites.
+Published 2 August 2020: The best Anthony Bourdain books for us include Kitchen Confidential, which I recall Terence, who had spent more time in restaurant kitchens than I had, buying as soon as it published, and A Cook’s Tour, which resonated with both of us.
+Bourdain travelled the way we’d always travelled, guided by our taste buds, connecting with locals through food, and getting beneath the skin of places through the people who inhabited them as much as our appetites.

 Like many of you who went into lockdown in March, I built paperback towers on my bedside table, work desk and office shelves of the books I’d bought in recent years, but hadn’t yet read, that I intended to get through while we were staying at home self-isolating.
 Instead, in between the many cooking projects that kept us sane and kept our anxiety at bay, I found myself reaching time and time again for familiar favourites, including the well-worn copies of the best Anthony Bourdain books.